 You have to be careful with the placement of your units though as you do not want too many on one part of the map and leave the other side bare.
 This will lead to you not making it in time to save someone’s life or a stolen car getting away!
 This will ultimately have a negative effect on your reputation.

-911 Operator is an interesting game which truly shows what it is like to be the person at the end of the phone who has to direct emergency crews around cities.
+911 Operator is an interesting game that truly shows what it is like to be the person at the end of the phone who has to direct emergency crews around cities.
 This won’t make you envy the job but hopefully, give empathy.
-The game suffers from the repetitive nature of the missions, but I don’t think anyone is an expecting fast high-octane action.
-For the price, I imagine fans of strategy and simulation games will get the most out of this title!
+The game suffers from the repetitive nature of the missions, but I don’t think anyone is expecting fast high-octane action.
+For the price, I imagine fans of strategy and simulation games will get the most out of this title.